interscript/rababa/docs/DISTILL-SOURCE-PROMPT.md

   negative on these teachers — do not retrain or RL-polish a teacher, and treat teacher outputs (not any RL variant) as the label source.
 - SUCCESSORS IN FLIGHT (2026-08-19): r6 Arabic morph aux-task
-  (run-006-morph, ~20h), Hebrew s45 phonikud curriculum
+  (run-006-morph, ~15h remaining), Hebrew s45 phonikud curriculum
-  (run-s45-phonikud, ~11h), Thai scaleup600k (~12h).
-Standing rule:
-  none replaces its teacher below until a verified eval lands in docs/RESULTS.md AND this file is updated.
+  (run-s45-phonikud, restarted after a client-stream drop; resumes from volume checkpoints).
+Standing rule: none replaces its teacher below until a verified eval lands in docs/RESULTS.md AND this file is updated.
 Do not poll for them, do not use intermediate checkpoints.
+(Thai scaleup600k VERIFIED 1.7260% PER — section 4.)

 ## 1. Arabic diacritizer — r5 paragraph-context (580M ByT5-base) ★ NEW CANONICAL
 - Path: `/checkpoints/rababa_arabic_byt5/run-005-context/best` (HF)